sky-wang1995/sky-wang95/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Xiang Wang currently works with Prof. Cheng Chao at Baylor College of Medicine on Cancer related algorithmatic development.
+Xiang Wang currently works with Prof. Cheng Chao at Baylor College of Medicine on cancer-related algorithmatic development.
 Specifically, we are looking at improving current methods of determine clonal evolution in scRNA data.
 I believe that by combining lineage tracing technology like cell phate and more clonal knowledge, we can better elucidate the cancer metastasis and evolution mechanism.